 Robben (1996) notes that perpetrators of violence often begin by depicting themselves as ‘the good guy’, presenting themselves as victims and describing their violent acts as purely self-defense.
 As an example, Robben (1996: 73) gives an account of his interviews with high-ranking generals of the Argentinian junta (1976–1983).
 Despite knowing that they were widely accused of torturing civilians, kidnapping and causing the ‘disappearance’ of innocent people, Robben found that his informants met him with the utmost kindness, courtesy and gentlemanly good manners.
 Robben soon found himself in a situation where he was interviewing men whose politics he detested, but for whom he grew to feel a personal liking and attachment.
 In this sense, Robben’s experience is very similar to my own.

 My informants had a political project that included defense (and denial) of having participated in the genocide in Rwanda.
-They were views that I detested, but I did not endeavour to argue or provoke them, which only let me to feel more guilty.
+They were views that I detested, but I did not endeavor to argue or provoke them, which only let me to feel more guilty.
 Even though my interlocutors always treated me with courtesy and politeness, I still knew that some of them had carried out brutal acts of violence and had views I deeply detested.
 People in the camp often spoke to me about their suffering in the forest, and much of the group’s collective identity was based on a shared victim discourse.
 At first, I was swayed by the presentation of the victim discourse and people’s stories of suffering.
 Indeed, who would not sympathize with refugee families, in fear of attack by government troops or other militias, seeking only to return to their home country and seek justice?
 My interlocutors repeatedly spoke about their misery, their fears of enemies and daily hardships, such as lack of shelter, food, and medicine.
 At the same time, it was obvious that some of the commanders were distorting the truth about their past history, denying and giving me false information (for example about the genocide in Rwanda).
 It was also obvious that they tried to promote their political agenda and convert me to their cause in the hope that as a foreigner, I could be useful to them.
 For them, I was a sympathetic listener and a useful political tool.